matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### GCP regions and zones

-**Google Cloud Platform is organized into regions and zones**
+**Google Cloud Platform organized into regions and zones**

 - A zone is a deployment area for Google Cloud Platform Resources.
-- Zones are grouped into regions, independent geographic areas, and you can choose what region your GCP resources are in.
+- Zones grouped into regions, independent geographic areas, and you can choose what region your GCP resources are in.
 - All the zones within a region have fast network connectivity among them.
 - Locations within regions usually have round trip network latency of under 5 milliseconds.
 - Think of a zone as a single failure domain within a region.
-As part of building a fault tolerant application, you can spread their resources across multiple zones in a region.
+- As part of building a fault tolerant application, you can spread their resources across multiple zones in a region.

 ![GCP regions and zones](gcp-img/gcp-zone-regions.png "GCP regions and zones")

 ### Pricing

-- **Billing in sub-hour increments**: For compute, data processing and services.
+- **Billing in sub-hour increments:** For compute, data processing and services.
-- **Discounts for sustained use**: Automatically applied to virtual machine use over 25% of a month.
+- **Discounts for sustained use:** Automatically applied to virtual machine use over 25% of a month.
-- **Discounts for committed use**: Pay less for steady, long-term workloads.
+- **Discounts for committed use:** Pay less for steady, long-term workloads.
-- **Discounts for preemptible use**: Pay less for interruptible workloads.
+- **Discounts for preemptible use:** Pay less for interruptible workloads.
-- **Custom VM instance types**: Pay only for the resources you need for your application.
+- **Custom VM instance types:** Pay only for the resources you need for your application.

 ### Open APIs